 Image used under Creative Commons from jeffreyw

-If the ingredients have clumped together or if the soup started splitting, get a whisk and half a cup of fresh stock and whisk the ingredients while gradually adding the broth.
+If the ingredients have clumped together or if the soup started splitting, you can fix it.
+Get a whisk and half a cup of fresh stock and whisk the ingredients while gradually adding the broth.
 If the vegetable is cream-based, use milk or cream instead of stock.

-The delicate nature of vegetable soup means you have to be careful not to overcook the ingredients so the end result is just as yummy the second (reheating) time around!
+The delicate nature of vegetable soup means you have to be careful not to overcook the ingredients.
+This way the end result is just as yummy the second (reheating) time around!
 If your soup is extra chunky, we recommend freezing the solids separately from the liquids.
 Add the ingredients together only after the solids and liquid have thawed.
 Now that you know how to freeze vegetable soup properly, you can go ahead and stock up on your favorite soup!